 All You Need to Know About Sun and Shade Grass Seed

-Lawn grasses vary in the amount of sun they need to stay healthy, look great and perform well.
-Some types need full, direct sun all day to do their very best.
+Some grass types need full, direct sun all day to do their very best.
+Anything less, and they never quite live up to their full potential.
 That can be a problem when your landscape is a mix of sun and shade.

 Sun and Shade Grass Seed at a Glance

-• Mix of superior cool-season grass varieties.
+- Mix of superior cool-season grass varieties.

-• Ideal for sunny to moderately shady areas.
+- Ideal for sunny to moderately shady areas.

-• Excellent drought tolerance.
+- Excellent drought tolerance.

-• Improved disease and insect resistance.
+- Improved disease and insect resistance.

 Best Grasses for Sun and Shade Lawns

-Turf-type tall fescue grasses anchor both our Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix, aimed at northern lawns, and our Pennington Smart Seed Southern Sun and Shade Grass Seed and Fertilizer Mix for southern tall fescue lawns.
-Moderately shade-tolerant, these tall fescue grasses excel across a wide range of climates, including the country's challenging transition zone.
-They flourish from your sunniest spots through medium shade.
+Those same exceptional TTTF grasses anchor both our Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix, aimed at northern lawns, and our Pennington Smart Seed Southern Sun and Shade Grass Seed and Fertilizer Mix.

-For parts of your lawn that receive even less sun, turn to Pennington Smart Seed Dense Shade Grass Seed and Fertilizer Mix.
-The grass varieties in this premium mix can tolerate just two to four hours of sun each day.
-Pennington Smart Patch II Dense Shade Mix takes care of bare spot repairs in shady spots as well.
+For parts of your lawn that receive even less sun, turn to Pennington Smart Seed Dense Shade Grass Seed and Fertilizer Mix or Pennington The Rebels Shady Lawn Tall Fescue Mix.
+The grass varieties in these premium mixes can tolerate just two to six hours of sun each day.

 Sun and Shade Lawn Care Calendar

-The cool-season grasses in Pennington Smart Seed's grass and fertilizer mixes for sun-and-shade lawns grow most vigorously during the cool temperatures of fall and spring.
 By timing your lawn care tasks to complement this natural growth cycle, your sun-and-shade lawn works with nature to look and perform its best.

-Weather conditions can vary significantly from year to year and region to region.
-If you're unsure about typical frost and planting dates for your local area, check with your county extension agent — they can help.
 Keep in mind that spring comes earliest in southern regions.
 The same goes for winter up north.
 Then let your grass be your guide and follow this sun-and-shade lawn care calendar for a thick, lush lawn.

 Shaded lawn areas may need less water than hot, sunny areas.